castilhocp/dotfiles/README.md

 # License #

-You're free to use all the information in this repository in any way you please, provided you never mistreat a puppy for this moment on.
-Really, never.
+You're free to use all the information in this repository in any way you please, provided you never mistreat a puppy from this moment on.
+Nevermore.
+Seriously.

 I'm watching ya.